Science Buddies

 Projects That Can Be Performed at Home or School

-For studies involving vertebrate animals ISEF has specific rules about the type of studies that may be conducted at a non-regulated research site (home, school, farm, ranch, in the field, etc.) including (Science Service, 2006):
+For studies involving vertebrate animals ISEF has specific rules about the type of studies that may be conducted at a non-regulated research site (home, school, farm, ranch, in the field, etc.).
+These projects are limited to:

 Projects That Must Be Performed in a Research Institution